MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 Alternatively, if you prefer to use Microsoft Windows PowerShell to create an Azure AD app registration, see [New-AzureRmADApplication](https://docs.microsoft.com/powershell/module/azurerm.resources/new-azurermadapplication?view=azurermps-6.13.0).

-## Grant your Azure AD app access to the Dynamic 365 Fraud Protection real-time APIs
+## Grant your Azure AD app access to the Dynamics 365 Fraud Protection real-time APIs

 To assign the appropriate Dynamics 365 API role to your Azure AD app, use the [New-AzureADServiceAppRoleAssignment Windows PowerShell script](https://docs.microsoft.com/powershell/module/azuread/new-azureadserviceapproleassignment?view=azureadps-2.0), as shown in the following example.